lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         }
         case no-compression {
           description
-            "RFC8724 allows a rule for uncompressed headers";
+            "RFC8724 allows a rule for uncompressed headers.";
         }
         description
-          "A rule is either for compression, no compression or fragmentation";
+          "A rule is either for compression, no compression or fragmentation.";
       }
       description
-        "Set of rules compression, no compression or fragmentation rules identified by their rule-id ";
+        "Set of rules compression, no compression or fragmentation rules identified by their rule-id.";
     }
     description
-      "a SCHC set of rules is composed of a list of rule which are either compression or fragmentation";
+      "a SCHC set of rules is composed of a list of rule which are either compression or fragmentation.";
   }
 }

 ~~~~~
 {: #Fig-yang-schc title='Definition of a SCHC Context'}